MPTF 100 Logo | Caring is Infinite

 To return to the media page please click here >

 We’d like you to meet two people instrumental to our outpatient Palliative Care program: Anne Front, LMFT, APHSW‑C, a Palliative Care social worker, and Rabbi Arthur Rosenberg, Palliative Care Chaplain.
-This program is designed to help address major life-changing situations ranging from serious illness diagnoses to end of life care, pulling together the resources necessary to help with anything from medical needs to spiritual and psychological care.
+This program is designed to help address major life-changing situations ranging from serious illness diagnoses to end of life care, pulling together the resources necessary to help with anything from medical needs to A woman in a pink shirt sitting on the beach.spiritual and A man in a blue shirt sitting in a chair.psychological care.
 As Rosenberg puts it, hospice care is about dying while “Palliative care is about living.
 Palliative care emerged as a way to provide that extra layer of support, whatever stage you’re at, in your illness and your treatment. it’s possible to be in palliative care for some period of time and then graduate and go back to life.”

 Rosenberg joined the program at our hospital in 2005, soon after its inception the prior year.
 For the past four years he’s been working in tandem with social work on a daily basis here.
 He also heads the Rabbi Arthur Rosenberg Fund for Palliative Care supporting those who need financial help with caregiving among other needs including Urban Zen and Ride 24.
 Front, who came to us four years ago after working in palliative care at a hospital, explains, “We have a caseload of about 160 active patients, and so we have two parts to our program.
 One is our regular clinic where the whole team meets together: a doctor, the chaplain, the social worker, and the nurse.
 We meet with the patients for a half hour to an hour to do full interdisciplinary care.
 And when we don’t do clinic days, we’re doing follow ups where the nurse, chaplain, Arthur, and I call patients and have meetings to discuss advance health care planning, emotional issues, spiritual issues, practical needs, and following up with education or concerns.”
 Adds Rosenberg, “We acknowledge that the patient is not only the patient.
 We’re also speaking and supporting family members; that’s the entire patient.”